 Alan D. Fortenberry P.E., CEO, joined Beaver Water District in 1991, as Plant Engineer, and in 2001, he was named CEO.
-During his tenure with the District, he has led the expansion of the District’s facilities to 140 MGD, the completion of an award-winning new water intake on Beaver Lake, construction of a new solids handling facility, renovation of the Joe M. Steele Water Treatment Plant, and construction of the Administration building, which earned the high honors of LEED Gold certification from the Green Building Council.
-(LEED stands for Leadership in Energy and Environmental Design.)
-In addition, he was instrumental in securing a three-year grant of $229,250 from The Walton Family Foundation.
-The grant supports the development of a water education program that includes the Water Education Center on-site at the District’s campus.
-In addition to his responsibilities with the District, Fortenberry leads efforts with various partners, such as the newly formed Beaver Watershed Alliance, to protect Beaver Lake water quality and the Beaver Lake watershed.
-He also serves as Vice-President of Ozarks Water Watch and is a member of the Northwest Arkansas Council.
-Fortenberry is a national director with the American Water Works Association, where he serves on the Water Utility Council.
+During his tenure with the District, he has led the expansion of the District’s facilities to 140 MGD, the completion of an award-winning new water intake on Beaver Lake, construction of a new solids handling facility, renovation of the Joe M. Steele Water Treatment Plant, and construction of the Administration Center, which earned the high honors of LEED Gold certification from the Green Building Council.
+To further enhance the District’s water education program, a Water Education Center was developed on-site at the District’s campus, supported by a grant from the Walton Family Foundation.
+In addition to his responsibilities with the District, Fortenberry leads efforts with various partners, such as the Beaver Watershed Alliance, to protect Beaver Lake water quality, and serves as Vice-Chairman of Ozarks Water Watch, and is a member of the Northwest Arkansas Council and the Northwest Arkansas Regional Planning Commission.
+Mr. Fortenberry serves on the Water Utility Council of the American Water Works Association.
+He received the American Water Works Association Southwest Section’s 2010 Glen T. Kellogg Leadership Award, the prestigious American Water Works Association George Warren Fuller Award in 2007, and was inducted into the Arkansas Water Works and Water Environment Association’s Glen T. Kellogg Water & Wastewater Hall of Fame in 2013.
 He has a B.S. in Agricultural Engineering and M.S. in Environmental Engineering, both from the University of Arkansas at Fayetteville.
 He is a member of both the Academy of Biological/Agricultural Engineering and the Academy of Civil Engineering, and he was recognized as a Distinguished Alumni of the College of Engineering in 2007.
-He is a Registered Professional Engineer and holds a Grade IV Water Operators License.
+He is a Registered Professional Engineer and holds a Grave IV Water Operators License.
 He is a governor-appointed member of the Arkansas Board of Health.

 Steve T. Russell, Chief Financial Officer

 Steven T. Russell joined Beaver Water District in 1996.
+Steven T. Russell joined Beaver Water District in 1996.
 His responsibilities include overseeing accounting functions, providing custom accounting reports and analysis, managing investments, preparing the long term financial plan for the District, and assisting the CEO with annual budget preparations.
-His career spans 35 years in the field of financial management and administrative operations.
+His career spans 37 years in the field of financial management and administrative operations.
 He has both private manufacturing and governmental experience.
 Prior to joining the District, he worked as Office Manager and Secretary/Treasurer for Shipley Baking Company, where he functioned as the Chief Financial and Accounting Officer, handled all accounting functions, managed inventory, and supervised staff.
-Mr. Russell has a B.S. degree in Business Administration and he is a member of the Northwest Arkansas Human Resource Organization, and the National Society for Human Resource Management (SHRM).
+Mr. Russell has a B.S. degree in Business Administration.

 Dr. Robert Morgan joined Beaver Water District in 2004.
 His responsibilities include source water protection and the water quality laboratory.
 Previously, Dr. Morgan served as Project Director in the Biological and Agricultural Engineering Department, University of Arkansas and as coordinator for Arkansas’ Nonpoint Source Pollution Management Program at the Arkansas Soil and Water Conservation Commission.
 He earned his Doctorate in Engineering (2007), Master of Science in Civil Engineering (2003), and Bachelor of Science in Civil Engineering (1973) from the University of Arkansas, Fayetteville.
 Dr. Morgan is a registered Professional Engineer in Arkansas.
 Professional affiliations are the American Water Resources Association, the North American Lake Management Society, and American Water Works Association where he serves as chairman of the Source Water Protection Committee and as the Liaison between the Water Resources Sustainability Division and the Standards Council.
 Dr. Morgan is also adjunct faculty in the Biological Engineering Department at the University of Arkansas.
 From 2009 through 2012 Dr. Morgan served on the Board of Directors of the North American Lake Management Society.
 He has authored publications on nonpoint source pollution, watershed management and stream restoration and a textbook on ecological engineering design.
 Dr. Morgan holds a class IV water treatment license.

 Colene Gaston joined Beaver Water District in 2006.
-Ms. Gaston provides legal counseling primarily on environmental issues, including regulatory compliance and source water protection.
+Ms. Gaston provides legal counsel to the District, with a focus on environmental issues related to source water protection.
+During her more than 30-year career as a lawyer, Ms. Gaston worked with legal services on the Navajo Reservation in New Mexico, with Region I of the U.S. Environmental Protection Agency, with the Environmental Unit of the U.S. Attorney’s Office in Boston, and in private practice in Fayetteville, Arkansas.
 She received her B.A. with honors in Biology from Austin College and her J.D. from The University of Texas School of Law.
-Ms. Gaston has spent most of her more than 30-year career as a lawyer focused on environmental issues.
-She has worked with legal services on the Navajo Reservation in New Mexico, with Region I of the U.S. Environmental Protection Agency, with the Environmental Unit of the U.S. Attorney’s Office in Boston, and in private practice in Fayetteville, Arkansas.